 Diane and I love to travel, especially to other countries.
 Ever since we were volunteers in the Peace Corps to Chile in the 1960s we have traveled to many places, including most countries and territories within the following regions: South America, the Caribbean, Central America, Mexico, Europe, East Asia, Southeast Asia, Polynesia, Middle East, and North America.
 In fact, we have been in over 70 countries.

-We began our travels abroad in 1966 as Peace Corps Volunteers in Santiago, Chile, where we lived from August 1966 until December 1968.
+We began our travels abroad in 1966 as Peace Corps Volunteers (PCVs) in Santiago, Chile, where we lived from August 1966 until December 1968.
 After leaving Chile and traveling for another four months, with many stops in Peru, Brazil, and Trinidad and Tobago, we finally arrived home to Minnesota sometime in April, 1969.
-Some day I (we) will write about our many Peace Corps Volunteer-related adventures from the late 1960s, or what I refer to as our formative years as grownups.
+Some day Diane and I will write about our many Peace Corps Volunteer-related adventures from the late 1960s, or what I refer to as our formative years as grownups.

 Travels in 1966-1968